-The completion of the following four courses will merit the "Certificate of Foundations in Missional Ministry and Church Leadership."
+The completion of any 4 courses will merit a certificate in Foundations in Missional Ministry and Church Leadership.
+The following four courses are the foundational courses which are suggested to be taken first.
 Courses do not have to be taken in this sequence.
-Participants also go through an intensive mentoring process.

-The completion of the four courses listed above for the Certificate, and the completion of the four courses listed below will merit the "Diploma of Foundations in Missional Ministry"* .
+The successful completion of any 8 courses will merit the diploma in Foundations in Missional Ministry* .
 Courses do not need to be taken in the sequence listed.

 - Church and Pastoral Ministry**

 - Spiritual Formations for Missional Ministry [click here]

 - Leading Your Congregation in Missional Ministry [click here]